 The goal of the Graduate Certificate in EDM-Logistics is to help strengthen critical decision-making skills under circumstances of limited communication and life-threatening conditions.
 Staging of materiel, procurement and dispensing of medical supplies and coordination of transportation are areas of great concern in an actual disaster.
 Situational adjustments to plans must be made sometimes with limited feedback and at unconventional hours.
 Simulated crises will be used in the courses to sharpen the skills for effective emergency management.

-Required Certificate Courses
+Certificate Core Courses

-Select one co urse from the following: MHE 503 Survey of Emergency and Disaster Management 4 MHE 509 Emergency Planning and Methodology 4 Required Cert tificate Courses EDM 510 Dynamic Disaster Management Logistics 4 EDM 511 Emergency Transportation and Transshipment Logistics 4 EDM 512 Emergency Healthcare Logistics in Disasters 4
+EDM 510 Dynamic Disaster Management Logistics 4 EDM 511 Emergency Transportation and Transshipment Logistics 4 EDM 512 Emergency Healthcare Logistics in Disasters 4